trezor/trezor-suite/docs/releases/adding-new-firmwares.md

 1. Remove older binaries so they are not bundled in the desktop app any more, but always keep:

-    - the intermediary FW for Trezor Model One [packages/connect-common/files/firmware/1/trezor-inter-1.10.0.bin](https://github.com/trezor/trezor-suite/blob/develop/packages/connect-common/files/firmware/1/trezor-inter-1.10.0.bin)
+    - the intermediary FW for T1 [packages/connect-common/files/firmware/1/trezor-inter-1.10.0.bin](https://github.com/trezor/trezor-suite/blob/develop/packages/connect-common/files/firmware/1/trezor-inter-1.10.0.bin)
     - and 2.1.1 for TT [packages/connect-common/files/firmware/2/trezor-2.1.1.bin](https://github.com/trezor/trezor-suite/blob/develop/packages/connect-common/files/firmware/2/trezor-2.1.1.bin)

     See [#4262](https://github.com/trezor/trezor-suite/issues/4262) for explanation.